 If you find yourself working overtime, in most cases, your employer should be paying you overtime wages.

-Your employer’s failure to pay you overtime wages likely gives you the right to sue your employer, but there are some state and federal laws you should understand regarding your rights.
+Your employer’s failure to pay you overtime wages likely gives you the right to sue your employer, but you should understand some state and federal laws regarding your rights.

 Can I Sue My Employer for Not Paying Me Correctly?

 Yes, you can sue your employer for other unpaid or improperly paid wages by filing a state or federal claim.
 In some cases, an employer might classify you as an “independent contractor” to avoid providing you with required employee benefits.

 Your employer does not decide whether or not you are an employee, state and federal laws do.
 An experienced attorney can determine whether your employer misclassified you and can help you recover the employee benefits you are due.

 The general overtime laws in Texas determine how much overtime pay you should receive and under what circumstances you should receive it.